safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 ![](./Images/Img5.205.Ex1.RunWorkspace.png)

 Run the workspace a few times, varying the cell size and compression, to confirm that the parameters are having an effect.
 The size of the output file is a good indicator that the process is working correctly.

 ---

+ADD

+Also note that testing the Geometry parameter in FME Workbench requires an extra step.
+The parameter expects GeoJSON formatted geometry.
+If you want to test user input in FME Workbench before publishing, you need to paste GeoJSON into the parameter at runtime.
+You can publish your unfinished workspace to FME Server, fill out the Geometry parameter, and copy the resulting GeoJSON code, or you can use an online service to generate the GeoJSON for you, e.g. <a href="https://geojson.io/">https://geojson.io/</a>.
+Just remember the paramter expects a single feature, not a </span><span style="font-size:larger"><code>FeatureCollection</code>

+---